 Don’t block crosswalks

-When you’re stopped at a crosswalk, make sure to leave enough room so no part of your car is in or too close to the crosswalk.
+When stopped at a crosswalk, leave enough room so your car doesn’t interfere with the crosswalk.
 If you’re blocking the crosswalk, you could force pedestrians to go around your vehicle and be put in a dangerous situation.

 Watch out for school buses

-When you’re behind a school bus, be prepared to stop and give enough space to disembark safely.
-It’s illegal to pass a school bus that has its “stop” arm out, and in most cases, you must stop for the school bus even if it’s on the other side of the road in Alabama, since children may be crossing the road after they get off the bus.
+When you’re behind a school bus, prepare to stop when it does and give kids the space they need to get safely off and on the bus.
+Passing a school bus can lead to tragic consequences if a child gets off the bus and walks in front of it to cross the road.
+It’sillegal to pass a school bus that has its “stop” arm out, and in most cases, you must stop for the school bus even if it’s on the other side of the road in Alabama, since children may be crossing the road after they get off the bus.
 The only exception is if you’re on the opposite side of a divided highway of at least four lanes.

-If you’ve been hit by a car, you may have serious injuries that can affect the rest of your life.
-You may face large medical bills, and lost wages.
-You may even loose the ability to walk.
+Hit by a car?
+You may have serious injuries that can affect the rest of your life.
+You may face large medical bills, lost wages, and it can even affect your future ability to work.
 A personal injury attorney can help represent you and ensure that you get the money you deserve.

-If you’ve been in pedestrian accident, call the Huntsville pedestrian accident attorneys with Charles Pitman Attorneys at Law at (256) 533-5000.
+In pedestrian accident?
+Call the Huntsville pedestrian crash attorneys with Charles Pitman Attorneys at Law at (256) 533-5000.
 Our office hours are 8 a.m. – 5 p.m., but we’re available 24/7 when you need help.